Convolution

 | multidimensional array

-If both inputs are real, the output signal is real.
+If both inputs are real, then the output signal is real.
 If one or both inputs are complex, the output signal is complex.

 Data types: Float64